apache/tvm-rfcs/rfcs/0052-FamilySeer.md

 ```

-When we begin tuning, the `tuner` load the `tune_option` into the `tune` function.
+The `tuner` loads the `tune_option` into the `tune` function.
 There are several parameters in the `tune` function (Refer to class [Taskscheduler](https://tvm.apache.org/docs/reference/api/python/auto_scheduler.html?highlight=taskscheduler#tvm.auto_scheduler.TaskScheduler)).
 Users can enable our method by changing the `search_policy` parameter to `sketch.xgb.family_<family_algorithm>`.
-We currently provide two family algorithm as an option: `op` refers to classfiying subgraphs based on the core operation and `hash` refers to classfiying subgraphs based on operation sequence.
+We currently provide two family algorithms as an option: `op` refers to classifying subgraphs based on the core operation, and `hash` refers to classifying subgraphs based on operation sequence.
 We recommend using `op` to achieve better performance.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation